tub-rip/dvs_integrator_skeleton/README.md

 ## (Optional) Possible extensions:
-- Interaction (using dynamic reconfifure).
+- Interaction (using dynamic reconfigure).
 Add a parameter in the dynamic reconfigure GUI to change the contrast sensitivity online.
 - Currently we are displaying the events as they are arranged in the ROS messages.
 Add a parameter that allows to control the rate at which the reconstructed image is published.
 Use, for example a fixed number of events or a fixed time interval.

 ## Reference